brbbrb/latitude-vs-x-weather-dashboard/README.md

 # Web Design Homework - Web Visualization Dashboard (Latitude)

-This project uses data collected from a previous project to practice HTML, CSS, and Python skills in order to create a website.
+This project uses data collected from a previous project to practice HTML, Bootstrap, and Python skills in order to create a website.
 This website can be viewed here: https://brbbrb.github.io/web-design-challenge/

 ## Background